antimon2/Hashids.jl/README.md

 By default, hashes are going to be the shortest possible.
 One reason you might want to increase the hash length is to obfuscate how large the integer behind the hash is.

-This is done by passing the minimum hash length to the configurator.
+This is done by passing the `min_length` to `Hashids.configure()`.
 Hashes are padded with extra characters to make them seem longer.

 ```julia
 julia> conf = Hashids.configure(min_length=16);